Mata Chintpurni Devi Temple

 The fairs at this temple were usually organized by the District Board of Hoshiarpur till the year 1961.
 However, the mantle was soon taken over by the Panchayat Samiti of the Amb village by August 1962 who took over the management of the fair.
 The management was again passed on to Chintpurni Temple Trust on 12 June 1987 who have been organizing these fairs ever since along with the Deputy Commissioner of Una and the SDM of Amb who act as the Commissioner and the Assistant Commissioner respectively.

-The Mata Chintpurni Devi Temple is well connected by a good network of roadways.
+The Mata Chintpurni Devi Temple in Himachal Pradesh is well connected by a good network of roadways.
 Since it is at a mere distance of 22 kilometres from Gagret, people can rent vehicles and travel to the temple by a half an hour – 35 minute journey.
 However, private vehicles are not allowed to travel beyond the Chintpurni Bus Stand except for extreme circumstances and which is at a distance of 1.5 kilometres from the temple.
 Devotees and pilgrims have to walk the rest of the distance up to the temple through a gently inclined roadway and through the local market place.